Peer-to-Peer Fundraising 101 | The Ultimate Nonprofit Guide

 Creating labor-intensive processes or strenuous activities are less likely to be followed through as they create more stress on your participants’ already stressful lives.

-Easy-to-build, straightforward landing pages or text campaigns make p2p fundraising easy!
+Easy-to-build, straightforward landing pages or text campaigns make peer-to-peer fundraising easy!
 People learning about the organization are more likely to follow through and join the efforts if the donation and sharing process is a breeze.
 Once your nonprofit has selected a peer-to-peer campaign or project, you’ll want an easy, on-brand donation form for fundraisers and donors to participate.

 Pro tip: Allowing fundraisers to participate virtually can be a convenient way to allow them to share via social media!
 Read more about running a successful online fundraising campaign here.
+Your hybrid fundraisers can also benefit from peer-to-peer fundraising.
+Involve both your online and offline attendees and donors beforehand, provide updates and necessary materials, and reward them on the day of the event for their fundraising efforts.

 Pro tip: By listening to your participants, you not only make them feel empowered but you also learn how to improve and make the process easier for them which leads to a win-win situation!